MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/financial/create-exchange-rate-8.md

 Follow these steps to create an exchange rate provider.
 The code examples are taken from the **ExchangeRateProviderOanda** class.

 1. Use extensions to add a new value to the **ExchangeRateProvider** extensible enum to represent your new exchange rate provider.
-2. In your own development model, create a class that implements the **IExchangeRateProvider** interface.
+2. In your development model, create a class that implements the **IExchangeRateProvider** interface.

     ```
     using Microsoft.Dynamics.ApplicationSuite.FinancialManagement.Currency.Framework;